auburn-comp-math/math-5630-6630.homework.1/README.md

-# Coding Assignment 1: Floating Point Arithmetic
+# Programming Assignment 1: Floating Point Arithmetic

 Problems can be found on Canvas.